RyanMcG/edfp-cljs/README.md

 ls | edfp
 ```

-*edfp* reads stdin, assumes each line is a path to file object (file or
+*edfp* reads stdin, assumes each line is a path to a file object (file or
 directory) and allows for easy manipulation of those objects.

 1. Changing the name of the file will rename it.